mh-mukul/quadsearch/README.md

 ### Summary

-QuadSearch is a semantic search engine built using FastAPI, SQLAlchemy, and Qdrant.
+QuadSearch is a semantic search engine built using FastAPI and Qdrant.
 It provides a simple and efficient way to perform vector-based searches on large datasets.
 The application is designed to be easily extensible and customizable, allowing developers to build their own search applications on top of it.

 Key features:

+- Vector search using Qdrant
 - Database integration with SQLAlchemy
 - Database migrations with Alembic
-- Vector search using Qdrant
 - Proper logging and error handling
 - API endpoint documentation with Swagger UI
 - Docker support for easy deployment